sst/sst/www/docs/installation.md

 app.name; // "my-sst-app"
 ```

-You can also access the stage, region, and name of your app in your stacks, `lib/MyStack.js`.
+You can also access them in your stacks, `lib/MyStack.js`.

 ```js
 this.node.root.stage; // "dev"